Create First Project#

 jina auth login

-Log in with your GitHub, Google or Email account.
+Log in with your GitHub, Google or Email account:

-jina cloud deploy ./
+jina cloud flow deploy ./

-Deployment is fully automatic and takes a few minutes.
+Deploying a Flow to the cloud is fully automatic and takes a few minutes.

 After it is done, you should see the following message in the terminal.